 I don't want to lose my data and I retried several times but no luck.
 Any suggestion how can I get all data back or decrypt the APFS volume?

-How to recover data after APFS volume decryption failed?
+How to recover lost data after APFS volume decryption failed?

 APFS volume decryption failed to begin?
 Unable to access all data on the encrypted APFS volume?
-If you have important files on the drive but didn't back up, the first thing is to get lost data back. iBoysoft Mac Data Recovery can help you recover data after APFS volume decryption failed.
+If you have important files on the drive but didn't back up, the first thing is to get lost data back. iBoysoft Data Recovery for Mac can help you recover lost data after APFS volume decryption failed.

-iBoysoft Mac Data Recovery is the best APFS data recovery software that offers you different APFS data recovery solutions. encrypted APFS external hard drive data recovery, formatted APFS encrypted drive data recovery, corrupted APFS volume data recovery, unmountable APFS drive data recovery, etc.
+iBoysoft Data Recovery for Mac is the best APFS data recovery software that offers you different APFS data recovery solutions. encrypted APFS external hard drive data recovery, formatted APFS encrypted drive data recovery, corrupted APFS volume data recovery, unmountable APFS drive data recovery, etc.

-Tutorial to recover data after APFS volume decryption failed:
+Tutorial to recover lost data after APFS volume decryption failed:

-Step 1: Launch iBoysoft Mac Data Recovery on Mac and click "Find Lost APFS Partition" on the top right corner.
+Step 1: Launch iBoysoft Data Recovery for Mac on Mac and click "Find Lost APFS Partition" on the top right corner.
 Then you will see all connected hard drives.